 The British attack on Maltot attack began at 17.30.
 On the right-hand side of the road the 5/Wiltshire advanced behind a smoke screen and an artillery barrage.
 The German defence was taken by tactical surprise and was initially stunned by the artillery bombardment.
 As the British moved through the village, however, some of the defenders recovered and hand-to-hand fighting took place.
 Panzergrenadiers of the 10th SS Panzerdivision and PzKpfw VI Tiger II heavy tanks of SS-Sturmbannführer Hans Weiss’s 102nd schwere SS-Panzerabteilung began a counterattack as Maltot was entered, and knocked out several Churchill infantry tanks of B Squadron.

-As this was happening, a British forward air controller saw the German tanks and called in rocket-firing Hawker Typhoon fighter-bombers, whose low-level attacks forced the Tiger tanks back to Hill 112 even as the Panzergrenadiers reinforced the infantry in the village.
+As this was happening, a British forward air controller saw the German tanks and called in rocket-firing Hawker Typhoon single-engined fighter-bombers, whose low-level attacks forced the Tiger tanks back to Hill 112 even as the Panzergrenadiers reinforced the infantry in the village.

 On the other side of the Louvigny road, the 4/Wiltshire and A Squadron advanced through woods and farms to their final objective in the area to the south of the village.
 The infantry led the way, with two sections in front of each tank, with the squadron commander on foot with the infantry commanders.

 When it was seen that the 4/Wiltshire had been delayed by the German defence of Lieu de France farm, lying at the eastern end of Maltot, Churchill gun and Churchill Crocodile flamethrower tanks were summoned to bombard the defenders, and the position was then overrun.
-As the advance moved into the woods, small parties of British and German infantry stalked each other through trees, small quarries and a number of trenches, but the German defenders were beaten in about two hours.
+As the advance moved into the woods, small parties of British and German infantry stalked each other through trees, small quarries and a number of trenches, but the German defenders had been beaten within about two hours.
 The mopping-up process then began, but some German troops were still holding out as darkness fell.
 Most of the surviving defenders then pulled back to Château Maltot on the far side of the road, where they were bypassed and cut off.

 As the 4/Wiltshire moved toward the Rau de Maltot, a small stream, it was halted by fire from the château.
-Bombardment by the Churchill tanks had no effect except to prompt a German medical officer to emerge and request a truce, which was offered provided that all the German troops in the château surrender.
-The Germans refused to entertain this idea, and at dusk the British attacked again and broke into the ground floor but were not able to move upstairs against showers of hand grenades, and therefore retreated.
+Bombardment by the Churchill tanks had no effect except to prompt a German medical officer to emerge and request a truce, which was offered provided that all the German troops in the château surrendered.
+The Germans refused to entertain this idea, and at dusk the British attacked again and broke into the ground floor, but were not able to move upstairs against showers of hand grenades, and therefore retreated.
 Overnight the outbuildings were captured and the château kept under fire by the tanks.

 Dawn revealed to the British the sight of the dead of 'Jupiter' and the longer-range fire of German tanks and artillery on the south-eastern ridge of Hill 112.
 The British had taken more than 400 prisoners in 'Express'.